TrueAnalyticsSolutions/MtconnectCore.Adapter/README.md

 #### DataItem Options
 Individual DataItem configuration is also available, giving you more control over how each DataItem is processed before sending to the client(s).
  - `name` allows you to override the DataItem name that is sent to the client(s).
- - `format` allows you to override the value that is sent to the client(s).
-NOTE: This option MUST be encrypted for security purposes.
+ - `format` allows you to override the value that is sent to the client(s). **NOTE**: This option MUST be encrypted for security purposes.
+Additionally the use of this feature should be in coordination with any network and security policies.

 #### TCP Options
 When communicating with clients via TCP, here are some options for setting up those connections: